potnanny/application/README.md

 ## Description
 Potnanny provides a simple dashboard for monitoring and insight into your grow environment.

 <img src="/docs/screenshots/dashboard.png" width="400">

 Clicking on any of the dashboard values will show graph trends.

 <img src="/docs/screenshots/graph.png" width="400">

 ## Advanced Controls
 Beyond basic monitoring, Potnanny also makes it possible to configure Schedules and Smart Controls of the bluetooth power outlets.

-A Smart Control is like saying "When the humidiy reading of a sensor is over 65%, turn the fan outlet on".
+A Smart Control is like saying "When the humidity reading of a sensor is over 65%, turn the dehumidifier outlet on".

+Potnanny's Advanced Controls:
-- Turns *dumb* devices (humidifiers, fans, etc) into *smart* devices.
+- Turn *dumb* devices (humidifiers, fans, etc) into *smart* devices.
 - Saves energy.
-Turning fans and dehumidifiers on only when needed reduces energy consumption.
+Turning fans and dehumidifiers on only when actually needed reduces energy consumption.
 - Automate your irrigation, ventilation, and temperature controls to maintain an ideal growing environment.

 ## Reliable